moodmosaic/nikosbaxevanis.com/source/data/articles/2011-12-14-auto-mocking-with-fakeiteasy-and-autofixture.html.markdown

 }
 ```

-<p>Below is the code for the AutoFakeDataAttribute class:</p>
+<p>Below is the code for the AutoFakeItEasyDataAttribute class:</p>

 ```
-public class AutoFakeDataAttribute : AutoDataAttribute {
+public class AutoFakeItEasyDataAttribute : AutoDataAttribute {
-    public AutoFakeDataAttribute()
+    public AutoFakeItEasyDataAttribute()
         : base(new Fixture().Customize(new AutoFakeItEasyCustomization()))
     {
     }